FRAMES & PRODUCTS :

 Nice one Nige.

 This ones unusual in that its a '04-up rubbermount engine.
-We made the frame for Lee earlier this year (09).
+We made the frame for Lee early in 2009.
 He soon got it done.
 Here it is at the Nats.
 Nice simple bobber.

 Glen's sportster bobber